maegul/ResGuides-Plotly/content/plotting_locally_and_offline/python/our_first_plotly_graphs.md

 To make multiple plots on a single figure, create multiple traces using the ```graph object``` functions, and put each one into the list that you give to ```iplot```.
 Each one will be plotted independently.

+#### Legends

+To give each trace a unique name for a legend, use the option ```name``` for each trace, providing a string.
+That name will appear automatically in a legend formatted by plotly.

+**Note** The automatically generated legend is also interactive.
+Clicking each trace name toggles whether that trace appears in the plot or not.

 ---
 ```python
 x = np.linspace(0, 5, 50)